ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 3. Set your new password.
 4. Log in with "root" and the new password you have just set.

-You can go further by securing your GitLab with an SSL by following [this GitLab guide.](https://docs.gitlab.com/omnibus/settings/ssl.html){.external}.
+You can go further by securing your GitLab with an SSL certificate by following [this GitLab guide.](https://docs.gitlab.com/omnibus/settings/ssl.html){.external}.

 No further steps are necessary to complete the first configuration of this application.